-Male infertility is a contributor to about half of all fertility issues.
-So investigations into male infertility are of key importance if a couple are experiencing a delay in falling pregnant.
+Male infertility is a contributor to approximately half of all fertility issues.
+So, investigations into male infertility are of key importance if a couple are experiencing a delay in falling pregnant.

 A man might be completely healthy but a sperm test may indicate that he produces few or poor quality sperm.
 Sometimes a sperm test uncovers that there are no sperm present at all.
 This could indicate a blockage in the vas deferens (tubes that transport sperm from the testes) or that sperm are not being produced.
 A physical examination and hormone assessment may be able to confirm the cause.

 A semen analysis is the most important test used in the diagnosis of male infertility.
 A semen analysis checks the volume, consistency and appearance of the whole sample prior to assessing the sperm themselves.
 The number of sperm (count), the speed and proportion of swimming sperm (motility), sperm size and shape (morphology), and presence of sperm antibodies are all factors that have an impact on fertility.